 In fiscal 2004, as part of the transition to an Australian listed public company, shareholders approved an 8 for 1 share split of all "A" and "B" class convertible redeemable preference shares, ordinary shares and other securities; a change in the Company's status from a proprietary to a public company; the adoption of a new constitution; and, following the share split all "A" and "B" class convertible redeemable preference shares were converted to ordinary shares.
-Before the 8 for 1 share split the Company had on issue 1,400,000 ordinary shares, 2,000,000 "A" class convertible redeemable preference shares and 3,852,000 "B" class convertible redeemable preference shares and 30,816,000 "B" class convertible redeemable preference shares.
-After the 8 for 1 share split there were 11,200,000 ordinary shares.
+Before the 8 for 1 share split the Company had on issue 1,400,000 ordinary shares, 2,000,000 "A" class convertible redeemable preference shares and 3,852,000 "B" class convertible redeemable preference shares and 30,816,000 "B" class convertible redeemable preference shares and 30,816,000 "B" class convertible redeemable preference shares.
 After the conversion the Company had 50,816,000 ordinary shares.
-All share and per share amounts for the fiscal years 2003 and 2004 and the period from inception to June 30, 2005 presented in the accompanying financial statements have been retroactively adjusted to give effect to the share split.
+All share and per share amounts for the fiscal years 2004 and the period from inception to June 30, 2006 presented in the accompanying financial statements have been retroactively adjusted to give effect to the share split.